 Latino Roots in Oregon: Brief Project Description

 The Latino Roots Project includes an exhibit composed of fifteen portable wooden panels containing photographs and stories about seven immigrant families; a booklet that captures these same stories and photographs; classes at the University of Oregon; two video documentaries; and a proposed website and digital archive.
 All materials are bilingual in Spanish and English.
-The Latino Roots Project is administered through the Center for Latino/a and Latin American Studies (CLLAS) and is a part of the “Americas in a Globalized World: Linking Diversity and Internationalization” big idea at the University of Oregon.
+The Latino Roots Project is administered through the Center for Latino/a and Latin American Studies (CLLAS).
+Latino Roots in Oregon Project is a partnership project between CLLAS and the School of Journalism and Communication.
+The community sponsor is SELCO Community Credit Union.
 For further information on the project please write to email@example.com

 Latino Roots in Lane County, Oregon: Exhibit Panels: On display for more than a year at the Lane County Historical Museum (January 2009 through March 2010), these fifteen bilingual (Spanish/English) panels (approximately three feet wide and five feet tall) were part of the exhibit “Changing Demographics: The People of Lane County.”
 The Latino Roots panels feature a timeline of Latino presence in what is now the state of Oregon beginning in the 1700s, maps, demographic information, information about Latino youth, and the stories of seven families who came at different times to Lane County from California, Texas, Mexico, Guatemala, El Salvador, and Chile.
 A research team led by CLLAS director Lynn Stephen (Anthropology, Ethnic Studies) created the panels.
 The team included Gabriela Martínez, Patricia Cortez, Guadalupe Quinn, Mauricio Magaña, Sonia de la Cruz, Kate Williams, Lukacs Nguyen, and Magali Morales.